Read all of my Infusio posts here.

 This messed with my head a bit as I had been doing pretty well and it felt like a big step backwards.
 I had to remind myself that I was feeling this way because I had done too much.
 It would pass and I’d get back to where I was.

 I actually have a few strategies in my “toolbox” that help to improve my mindset.
 Dealing with physical symptoms is hard enough on its own, nevermind adding intrusive thoughts to the mix.
-I’ll maybe talk about this more in a future post if anyone is interested.

 Week 14 SUmmary